QSG-Group/WISH/README.md

 install_github("QSG-Group/WISH")
 ```
 For the reference manual see the WISH.pdf file
+# Test files

+The files test.ped, test.tped and test_pheno.txt show how you have to structure your input files
+and allow you to test the comands.

 # Quick Start
 For using WISH you need to have your genotype data in the plink format.